Best Of16 min read

 1. Personal Capital (Empower) — Best for Holistic Retirement Planning

-Personal Capital (now officially rebranded under Empower) is, honestly, the closest thing to a complete retirement planning dashboard that exists in 2026.
-It's not just an investment account — it's a financial aggregator that pulls in your 401(k)s, IRAs, taxable accounts, real estate, and even your mortgage, then runs the whole picture through retirement-specific analytics.
+Personal Capital (now rebranded as Empower) is about as close as you can get to a complete retirement planning dashboard.
+It's more than just an investment account — it pulls in your 401(k)s, IRAs, taxable accounts, real estate, even your mortgage, then runs everything through retirement-specific analytics.

-Here's the deal: the free tier alone is worth installing.
-You get a full net worth tracker, a fee analyzer that scans your funds for hidden expense ratios (this feature alone has saved me hundreds per year), and their Retirement Planner tool, which runs Monte Carlo simulations across hundreds of market scenarios.
-I've used a lot of these platforms and Personal Capital's free offering genuinely embarrasses most tools that charge for far less.
+Here's the deal: the free tier alone is worth downloading.
+You get a full net worth tracker, a fee analyzer that scans your funds for hidden expense ratios (this one feature has saved me hundreds per year), and their Retirement Planner tool, which runs Monte Carlo simulations across hundreds of market scenarios.
+After testing a ton of these platforms, Personal Capital's free offering genuinely puts most paid tools to shame.

 Key Features: